I want to host a clinic… what should I expect?

 Yes!
 We'd love for people to have the chance to ride.
 A basic understanding of R+ training, including knowing a bridge signal and target primarily is best before taking it under saddle.
 This means they should have had about 8-10 sessions working on these things prior to riding.
 If participants don't know how to get started, please direct them to Shawna's first five podcast lessons which can be found on our website. www.shawnakarrasch.com But it is completely possible to come as a brand new horse to positive reinforcement and ride the second day of the clinic if they so desire.
 It won't be quite as helpful but it will give them a great idea on how to get started and on where they'll want to take things.

-Shawna and Jessie will pay for their flights/travel and would prefer you provide a place to stay IF possible.
-This can be a clean/tidy barn apartment or vacant house but it is policy now that they will not stay in people's houses where they are currently living.
-They put out a lot of energy through the weekend so thank you for understanding that they need their downtime, privacy, and relaxation when the clinic day is over.
-If you cannot provide accommodations, you will pay for their lodging.
 If they are flying to your clinic, they will need to be picked up at the airport and to have a car provided for them during their stay.
 OR you can provide for them. rental car for their stay.
 This can be an old farm car for example… that will be great.
 Shawna and Jessie will gladly pay for their own meals.

 When will Shawna/Jessie arrive/depart?

-If your clinic is within a few hours of PA, they will arrive the Friday evening before the clinic.
+You will see the, Saturday morning at 9am.
 If flying, they need to arrive on Thursday as this ensures they make it to the clinic on time.
 There are often times when there are flight delays etc so it is not wise to show up the day before the clinic, completely exhausted.
 They will most likely be leaving the Monday after the clinic ends.
+Sometimes, due to flight costs, it might be imperative for them to leave on Tuesday am.

 What is customary for lunch?